-In the green field stand the scattered sheep, pretending innocence, and the Shepherd standing just beyond the fieldand at the Shepherd's feet, poised, the rough-coat collie dog, with one thought only.
+In the green field stand the scattered sheep, pretending innocence, and the Shepherd standing just beyond the field and at the Shepherd's feet, poised, the rough-coat collie dog, with one thought only.
 It is the woolies.
 Her eyes, one blue, one brown never leave them.

-10 When the Shepherd's whistle releases her, she's off, like an arrow, running east, her bared teeth showing the wolf that still lives in her.

-15 She circles wide, closing in, a black and white blur at the edge of a sheep's bad dream.
-But the Shepherd whistles, twice for right and once for left, the ring the dog marked, running, symbol of their union.

-20 and the dog holds back, bringing order out of her own wildness, serving the man's need.
+- When the Shepherd's whistle releases her, she's off, like an arrow, running east, her bared teeth showing the wolf that still lives in her. - 15 She circles wide, closing in, a black and white blur at the edge of a sheep's bad dream.
+But the Shepherd whistles, twice for rightand once for left, - 20 and the dog holds back, bringing order out of her own wildness, serving the man's need.

 By sundown, the circle is complete.

-25 The sheep are penned.
-The tired Shepherd, the panting dog head for home, each more than they would be alone,
+- The sheep are penned.

+The tired Shepherd, the panting dog head for home, each more than they would be alone, the ring the dog marked, running,

+- 30 symbol of their union.

 Read the poem paying attention to the layout of the stanzas.
 Do not reference given line numbers.

 Use extended pauses for the start of a new stanza.